pnm1977/home-assistant-ha-audit/ha_audit/DOCS.md

 ## Configuration inventory

-HA Audit scans Home Assistant YAML configuration using read-only access.
+HA Audit scans the Home Assistant YAML configuration using read-only access.

 It records: